Tire Wear Pollution: An Overlooked Environmental Crisis

 B) Emerging Technologies

-Create machine learning models to predict and minimise wear
+Implement machine learning to predict and minimize emissions.

 C) Collaborative Approach